shicks/ahep/docs/modules/grace-banker/index.md

 |Time| 10-20 minutes
 |Freq| Once
-|Cal| W2
+|Cal | W2
-|Supp| Paper, crayons/markers
+|Supp| paper, crayons/markers
 {:.metadata}

 > Grace and her girls had plenty of grit.
-They kept their cool outside Liverpool when their ship, the perfect target > for a German submarine attack, was stuck on a sandbar.
+They kept their cool outside
+> Liverpool when their ship, the perfect target for a German submarine
+> attack, was stuck on a sandbar.

 Camouflage is the use of artistic patterns to hide an object, person, or animal.
 World War I introduced many innovations to warfare (submarines, tanks, telephones).
 Among these innovations was “[dazzle camouflage]” to conceal ships.
 Every ship had a unique dazzle camouflage pattern so that enemies could not identify the type of a ship by its camouflage pattern.
 (Ask your child(ren) to compare the camouflage pattern of the ship Grace departs on and the one she returns on?
 Are they the same?
 Is it likely that she returned on the same ship she left on?)